-g) Paired Reading Initiative:
+G) Paired Reading Initiative:

-Paired Reading is a short-team reading intervention.
+Paired Reading is a short team reading intervention.
 A tutor supports student reading.
 Paired Reading runs three to four times a week for six weeks.
 A Paired Reading Initiative can work where JCSP students act as tutors to a primary school class, or senior cycle students are reading tutors for a JCSP class or parents work as tutors with JCSP students.
 Students are awarded for successfully taking part in this reading project.
 The following support materials can be provided to schools:

 - Paired Reading Teacher's Manual

 - Paired Reading Tutor guidelines

 - Paired Reading A3 wall posters

-- Paired Reading Tutor training "Everybody Reads" series available online http://www.mediaconcepts.ie/jcsp/index.html
+- Tutor training DVD "Everybody Reads" series available from the JCSP Office

 - Paired Reading student achievement certificate

-h) Paired Reading Top Up:
+- H) Paired Reading Top Up: